Ischgl and more

 Photo projection installations at MASILugano

-The Processing sketch is in full-screen mode with the "SPAN" option to use both the connected projectors as one big screen (3840x1080px).
+The Processing sketch is in full-screen mode with the "SPAN" option to use the connected projectors as one big screen (3840x1080px).

 One of the PC has an online radio player (Winamp) to play the Radio Tirol ORF in the background.
-The plugin "Detect Silence" for Winamp has been used to force the restart of the playback in case the internet connection get lost from time to time.
+The plugin "Detect Silence" for Winamp has been used to force the restart of the playback in case the internet connection gets lost from time to time.